-It is also our responsibility to educate parents on these stages and making certain they are aware that there can be a six to eight month (or more) window of discrepancy.
+It is also our responsibility to educate parents on these stages and making certain they are aware that there can be a six to eight-month (or more) window of discrepancy.

 This can put much pressure on them and, by extension, on their children to “perform” certain skills that they just aren’t ready to do yet.

-Knowing the stages children go through during the preschool years will help you to plan activities that are not just age appropriate, but also appropriate for the level of development each of your preschoolers are currently in.
+Second, it will help you plan for the appropriate for the level of development each of your preschoolers are currently in.

 Below are links that will take you to the Milestone page for the listed age.
 You can use these pages:

 To plan classroom activities based on what to expect from each age group.

 To develop age appropriate progress reports (see link below for Progress Report Page)

 To see what stages your preschoolers came from or will be entering into next.

 Preschool developmental milestones are those skills and abilities that children can be reasonably be expected to achieve at or by a certain age.
 It is not a list to hold children by.
 We are all unique and human development is also unique for each person.